 The homestead exemption protects a certain amount of equity in your home or principal residence.
-You are allowed to exempt up to $15,000 in a residence, which includes a farm, a lot with buildings, a condominium or cooperative.
-This exemption also includes proceeds from the sale of a homestead.
+You are allowed to exempt up to $15,000 in a residence, which includes a farm, mobilehome, lot with buildings, condominium, and cooperative.
+This exemption also includes proceeds from the sale of a homestead for one year.
 735 ILCS 5/12-901 et seq.

 For more details about how the homestead exemption works in Illinois, see The Illinois Homestead Exemption.